 Do you live in Michigan and have an upcoming personal injury lawsuit?

-Nova Legal Funding can provide 24 hour financial support for anyone facing a lengthy court battle in the state of Michigan.
+Nova Legal Funding can provide 24-hour financial support for anyone facing a lengthy court battle in the state of Michigan.
 The time spent fighting a legal battle can impact your ability to continue with your job, and render you unable to pay bills, your rent or mortgage, and any other day-to-day expenses.

 Personal injury cases can get complicated, and the legal process in Michigan sometimes leaves you waiting for many months before you see any repayment.
 This is in part because insurance companies are getting wise to the urgency of the situation, and can sometimes slow the process down.
 This can often leave people accepting a reduced settlement sooner, knowing they can’t afford to wait for the full compensation they are owed.

-People will opt to apply for pre-settlement loan in Michigan as a way to financially tide themselves over while they wait for the compensation they deserve.
+People will opt to apply for a pre-settlement loan in Michigan as a way to financially tide themselves over while they wait for the compensation they deserve.
 Nova Legal Funding can provide a no win no fee cash advance, so if you lose your case, you don’t owe us anything.

 You can apply for lawsuit funding with us at any time during the legal process, giving you the time and flexibility you need to get the full settlement that you deserve.